rkonovalov/jfilter/README.md

 # Overview
 This module could be used in Spring Web Service project for filter(exclude) of fields in Service response.
-When you used Spring @View interface and need more powerful and flexibility, this module could be useful.
+When you used Jackson @JsonView interface and need more powerful and flexibility, this module could be useful.
 For information please follow the links below.